chriscareycode/nagiostv-react/README.md

-# NagiosTV for Nagios 4 (React edition)
+# NagiosTV for Nagios 4

 NagiosTV is an alternate user interface (UI) for the Nagios open source monitoring system.
-This is a version of NagiosTV for Nagios 4.x servers.
+This is a version of NagiosTV for Nagios 4.x servers and written as a single page application with the React JavaScript framework.

 This user interface is designed to be viewed on a TV or on your desktop to quickly see if all your services are up or down.
 This is not meant to be a replacement for the entire Nagios web interface, but an alternate way to look at the “what’s down?” part.